HaleTom/deeplearning.ai_notes/CNNs/notes/wk1.md

 ![wk1-convolution-on-volume.png](wk1-convolution-on-volume.png)

-The output is still 2-D as the sum operation collapses the channels.
+The output is still 2-D as the sum operation collapses the input channels into a single output channel.

+Channels are a “view” of the image as a whole, emphasising some aspects, de-emphasising others.

 ### Using multiple filters at the same time